 When looking at the potential evolutions of the Commercial Trade Schedules, a key fact that needs to be considered is that both the Internal and External Commercial Trade Schedules are directly used for the BRP imbalance settlement.
 More specifically, the Commercial Trade Schedules form one of the elements of the BRP's Balancing Perimeter and are hence used for calculating the imbalance of the BRP.
-As discussed in Section 2, the Internal/External Commercial Trade Schedules agiven BRP for each Counterparty BRP/border in order to be able to verify consistency between the Commercial Trade Schedules submitted by different BRPs.18 Taking this into consideration, there are limited possibilities for evolutions of the Commercial Trade Schedules.
+As discussed in Section 2, the Internal/External Commercial Trade Schedules need to be provided by a given BRP for each Counterparty BRP/border in order to be able to verify consistency between the Commercial Trade Schedules submitted by different BRPs.21 Taking this into consideration, there are limited possibilities for evolutions of the Commercial Trade Schedules.